-- 4.27 An integrated report should answer the question: Where does the organization want to go and how does it intend to get there? - 4.28 An integrated report ordinarily identifies: - The organization's short, medium and long term strategic objectives - The strategies it has in place, or intends to implement, to achieve those strategic objectives - The resource allocation plans it has to implement its strategy - How it will measure achievements and target outcomes for the short, medium and long term. - 4.29 This can include describing: - The linkage between the organization's strategy and resource allocation plans, and the information covered by other Content Elements, including how its strategy and resource allocation plans: - o relate to the organization's business model, and what changes to that business model might be necessary to implement chosen strategies to provide an understanding of the organization's ability to adapt to change - are influenced by/respond to the external environment and the identified risks and opportunities
+- 4.28 An integrated report should answer the question: Where does the organization want to go and how does it intend to get there? - 4.29 An integrated report ordinarily identifies: - The organization's short-, mediumand long-term strategic objectives - The strategies it has in place, or intends to implement, to achieve those strategic objectives - The resource allocation plans it has to implement its strategy - How it will measure achievements and target outcomes for the short, medium and long term.

+4.30 This can include describing:

+- The linkage between the organization's strategy and resource allocation plans, and the information covered by other Content Elements, including how its strategy and resource allocation plans: - Relate to the organization's business model, and what changes to that business model might be necessary to implement chosen strategies to provide an understanding of the organization's ability to adapt to change - Are influenced by/respond to the external environment and the identified risks and opportunities - Affect the capitals, and the risk management arrangements related to those capitals.

-- affect the capitals, and the risk management arrangements related to those capitals - What differentiates the organization to give it competitive advantage and enable it to create value, such as: - o the role of innovation - how the organization develops and exploits intellectual capital - the extent to which environmental and social considerations have been embedded into the organization's strategy to give it a competitive advantage - Key features and findings of stakeholder engagement that were used in formulating its strategy and resource allocation plans.
+- What differentiates the organization to give it competitive advantage and enable it to create value, such as: - The role of innovation - How the organization develops and exploits intellectual capital - The extent to which environmental and social considerations have been embedded into the organization's strategy to give it a competitive advantage - Key features and findings of stakeholder engagement that were used in formulating its strategy and resource allocation plans.